MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-A-General-Administration/part-98-Child-Care-Development-Fund/subpart-B-General-Application-Procedures/section-98.16.md

 (3) Processes that take into account irregular fluctuation in earnings, pursuant to § 98.21(c);

+(4) Processes to incorporate additional eligible children in the family size in accordance with § 98.21(d);

+(5) Procedures and policies for presumptive eligibility in accordance with § 98.21(e), including procedures for tracking the number of presumptively eligible children;

-(4) Procedures and policies to ensure that parents are not required to unduly disrupt their education, training, or employment to complete eligibility redetermination, pursuant to § 98.21(d);
+(6) Procedures and policies to ensure that parents are not required to unduly disrupt their education, training, or employment to complete initial eligibility determination or re-determination, pursuant to § 98.21(f);

+(7) Processes for using eligibility for other programs to verify eligibility for CCDF in accordance with § 98.21(g);

-(5) Limiting any requirements to report changes in circumstances in accordance with § 98.21(e);
+(8) Limiting any requirements to report changes in circumstances in accordance with § 98.21(h);

-(6) Policies that take into account children's development and learning when authorizing child care services pursuant to § 98.21(f); and
+(9) Policies that take into account children's development and learning when authorizing child care services pursuant to § 98.21(i); and,

-(7) Other policies and practices such as timely eligibility determination and processing of applications;
+(10) Other policies and practices such as timely eligibility determination and processing of applications;

 (i) For child care services pursuant to § 98.50: